whotookzakum/bapharia.com/src/routes/guides/cosmetics.md

 There is a two-tone color feature, allowing gradients and color patterns by mixing the main color and secondary color.
 There is a setting to make eyebrows match the main or secondary color.

-There is also a an option to add highlights in various patterns, for a total of up to 3 hair colors.
+There is also an option to add highlights in various patterns, for a total of up to 3 hair colors.
 The colors can be adjusted in lightness.

 ### Skin & head